-Another important novelty is a previously unavailable framework that would allow banks to force a voluntary debt restructuring of the bank's obligations vis-à-vis its creditors, except for claims of depositors that are eligible for deposit insurance.
+This framework allows banks to force a voluntary debt restructuring of the bank's obligations vis-à-vis its creditors, except for claims of depositors that are eligible for deposit insurance.

 The process of voluntary debt restructuring begins with a resolution of the Supervisory Board of the bank if the bank is unable to comply, or there is a risk of the inability on the part of the bank to comply, with the demands of its creditors due to the absence or lack of funds or the impossibility to use funds for other reasons.
-FIMSA will then have up to 20 calendar days to review the resolution of the Supervisory Board and to enter into a written agreement with the bank.
+The CBA will then have up to 20 calendar days to review the resolution of the Supervisory Board and to enter into a written agreement with the bank.

-The bank then would prepare a draft restructuring plan to be submitted to FIMSA for its approval, after which the bank would file an application with a court asking for approval of the commencement of the voluntary restructuring of the bank's obligations.
+The bank then would prepare a draft restructuring plan to be submitted to the CBA for its approval, after which the bank would file an application with a court asking for approval of the commencement of the voluntary restructuring of the bank's obligations.
 The bank would be required to publish notices in the local and international press about the court decision, as well as inform its creditors of the obligations which are subject to restructuring.